 Do you know a special someone with a birthday coming up?
-While gift shopping for grandchildren it’s important to remember that they are in an impressionable and developing stage in their life right now.
+While gift shopping for grandchildren, it’s important to remember that they are in an impressionable stage of development in their life right now.
 They are learning new skills, experiences, and hobbies that will stick with them for the rest of their lives.

 So how can you get your grandchildren a gift that will both be fun and educational?
 Well, there are plenty of options to choose from.
 Here are 8 educational gift ideas that your grandchildren won’t even realize are educational!

 Subscription boxes are a big hit right now, so what better way to jump on that trend than to get your grandchild a subscription box where they can learn more about the history they are interested in?